Interlining

 If no interline ticketing agreement exists, then two separate tickets will need to be issued, and passengers will have to retrieve their bags and carry it to the connecting airline for check-in.
 Itineraries with interline connections such as this are riskier for travelers, since the second carrier may be unaware of delays or issues with the incoming flight and is less likely to permit a rebooking without cost if the connection is lost.
-Yield management usually makes purchase of new short-notice tickets in the event of a lost connection expensive.
+Due to yield management, purchase of new, short-notice tickets in the event of a lost connection is usually expensive.
 There can also be a problem if luggage is lost and the traveler wants it to be sent to them later.

 Most online travel agencies will only display itineraries that can be ticketed on one of their booking systems.
 However, some ticket websites will sometimes display un-ticketable interline itineraries.
 Examples could be found previously on routes to Mexico involving the now defunct Aero California, or may be currently found on routes to Indonesia involving Lion Air.
 These are often displayed as "contact airline to buy".

+Interlining agreements can allow routes to remain sustainable through partners operating smaller aircraft than the other airline partner can offer.
+New Zealand Associate Transport Minister James Meager said of the Air New Zealand – Air Chathams agreement that "interlining may be one of the solutions for some of the routes that are very difficult to operate," especially where, "if it's a small route where you can fill a 34-seat plane... but struggle to fill a 50-seat plane."